PC-Principal/extended_flashlight_range/README.md

 If you are working with IDE Rider - after build you can find your mod dll file in directory:

 `\bin\Debug\netstandard2.1`

+## Template repository

+If you want create your mod, you can use this template for creating https://github.com/PC-Principal/LethalCompanyModesTemplate - that exists usefill links for moding in Lethal Company